 I never wanted to write a book.
 I never intended to start a blog.
-But then something happened that changed my “never” into a passion for encouraging families to be successful at playing the long game.
-My mom died.
+But then something happened that changed my “never” into a passion for encouraging families to be successful by playing the long game: my mom died.

 She and I talked every Thursday afternoon for years running.
 That Thursday I called her and she didn’t answer.
 I tried again a couple of hours later.
 Then I sent her a text, “Hey, Mom.
 Missed our call.
 What are you up to?”
 No response . . . and that was not like my mom.
 She looked forward to our talks as much as I did.

 I texted my brother and sisters.
 “Did Mom have plans to travel this week that she forgot to tell me about?”
 According to them, she didn’t.

 So, my brother Dan asked our sister who lived closest to Mom to run up and check on her.
 “Let her know we’re worried about her,” he added.
 Fifteen minutes later, Lisa sent a text that simply said, “She died.”

 Wow.
 My world changed in that moment.
 I wasn’t ready to lose my mom.
 There were so many conversations we hadn’t finished.
 I had questions I hadn’t asked yet.
 There were stories she hadn’t gotten around to telling me.
 All these losses weighed on me and I felt bereft in the moment.

 But, I realized that my mom had lived her life well.
 She had built into her children a vision for a future that would outlive her her own life.
 She had cultivated our skills and interests over the years.
 We had a her example to follow in living a life that mattered.
 Even though she is gone, she did not really leave me bereft.
 She had played the long game with us and I knew how to move forward with my own family.
 The baton had been passed.